Topic 2 Contemporary Australian Theatre Practices

 • Scriptwriting

 Students have now had ten weeks to plan and begin development of their Individual Project.
 Upon their return to school this term, their plans should be well established, with clear direction and purpose.
 Term 2 marks a critical phase in their project development.
-This term focuses on how students are progressing with the realisation of their concepts, where they will receive ongoing assessment and detailed feedback.
+This term focuses on how students are progressing in realising their concepts, and they will receive ongoing assessment and detailed feedback.
 This process is essential in refining their work and ensuring their final submission aligns with the required standards and outcomes of the HSC Drama course.

-is a complete theatrical statement demonstrating a sense of dramatic shape and structure.
-Provides an opportunity for each student to demonstrate his or her performance skills.
+will be an original piece of theatre that is a complete theatrical statement, demonstrating a sense of dramatic shape and structure, and providing an opportunity for each student to demonstrate their performance skills.
 Is performed by no fewer than three and no more than six students and is 8–12 minutes in duration.
-Students will have the opportunity to choose a topic as a stimulus to create the group performance.
+Students will have the opportunity to choose a topic to serve as a stimulus for creating the group performance.

 Criterion 2: Sustaining and developing role/character